hackle/blog-rust/raw/typescript-co-and-contra-variant.md

 const check_union: UnionSatisfiesEquation = false;
 ```

-See, it **has to** be an intersection type.
+See, `InferContra` **has to** return an intersection type, or it contradicts itself.
 No cheat, all fairly played.

 This is also interesting because we normally create a value to validate a type, but here we apply Equational Reasoning on type level for that (then create a value to validate the result).
 First time in my life.